-The ACT8942 is designed to initiate a system enable sequence when the nPBIN multi-function input is asserted.
+The ACT8932 is designed to initiate a system enable sequence when the nPBIN multi-function input is asserted.
 Once this occurs, a power-on sequence commences, as described below.
 The power-on sequence must complete and the microprocessor must take control (by asserting PWREN or PWRHLD) before nPBIN is de-asserted.
-If the microprocessor is unable to complete its power-up routine successfully before the user releases the push-button, the ACT8942 automatically shuts the system down.
+If the microprocessor is unable to complete its power-up routine successfully before the user push-button, releases the the ACT8932 automatically shuts the system down.
 This provides protection against accidental or momentary assertions of the push-button.
-If desired, longer "push-and-hold" times can be implemented by simply adding an additional time delay before
+If desired, longer "push-and-hold" times can be implemented by simply adding an additional time delay before asserting PWREN or PWRHLD.